Australian High Commission

 The Australian Consular Services Charter sets out the standards of service you can expect from consular staff and signifies our commitment to providing effective, prompt and courteous consular services, delivered equitably to all Australian citizens and permanent residents, and Canadian citizens.

 Our ability to provide consular support is governed by international agreements and there are limits to the extent of the help we can provide.
-For instance, it is essential to remember that in Vanuatu you are subject to the laws and regulations of Vanuatu.
+It is essential to remember that in Vanuatu you are subject to the laws and regulations of Vanuatu.
 Providing you with consular assistance cannot override local law.

 Canadian-Australian Consular Services Sharing Agreement